zchapman24/full-stack-repetitions/README.md

 # Stretch Goals
 ONLY VISIT HERE ONCE YOU ARE COMFORTABLE WITH THE ABOVE.
 NOT WHEN YOU HAVE IT MEMORIZED BUT WHEN YOU ARE COMFORTABLE ENOUGH TO SPEAK TO EACH STEP ABOVE.
 AGAIN NOT ONCE YOU HAVE MEMORIZED IT ALL, BECAUSE DON'T

-1. Return to your back end and create the remaining CRUD operations.
-Suggested order (not required): POST → DELETE → UPDATE. `Use postman to execute these processes, since you do not have a Front-End that can do them, YET.`
+1. Return to your Back-End and create the remaining CRUD operations.
+Suggested order (not required): POST → DELETE → UPDATE.
+   - Use Postman to execute these processes for now.
+You will use your Front-End to do it later.
-1. In your VITE app create a form that can be used to post a new row into your database.
+2. In your VITE app create a form that can be used to post a new row into your database.
 This same form can be used to Update a row later (but plan for that when you get there)
-1. Create a way of deleting a row from your DB.
+3. Create a way of deleting a row from your DB.
-1. BURN IT DOWN AND DO IT ALL AGAIN INCLUDING THE STRETCH GOALS.
+4. BURN IT DOWN AND DO IT ALL AGAIN INCLUDING THE STRETCH GOALS.
-1. Create more tables, and seed them.
+5. Create more tables, and seed them.
-1. Create more end-points on your back end for the new tables.
+6. Create more end-points on your Back-End for the new tables.
-1. Update your Front-End for the new API end points.
+7. Update your Front-End for the new API end points.
-1. See step 4.
+8. See step 4.
-1. Style your app.
+9. Style your app.

+# THE END
+### If you made it here great job.
+But this doesn't necessarily mean your journey is over.
+Go `SCORCHED EARTH` one more time and try it again. `REPETITION` is the key to success.
+Creating that connection from your brain to your fingers.
+Feel free to hold onto this repo for the rest of time and occasionally see if you can still execute the steps as fast as you used to, or even more likely faster than last time.